Caviar-git/CS50-Lecture0/README.md

 # CS50-Lecture0
-For The mantioned course projects
+For trials and the projects mentioned in the CS50 Course by HARVARD